-Challenges in Customer Churn Prediction
+Challenges in Customer Churn Prediction and Prevention

 It is not always easy to measure churn – particularly when you try to measure it based on previous data.
 The future might resemble the past – however, you need to know that nothing is certain.